FreeshardBase/documentation/docs/developer_docs/existing_apps.md

 #### App Requirements for Level 2

-* The app can be configured for proxy auth, such that it reads the logged-in username from a http header.
+* The app can be configured to allow for a smooth single-user experience.
+E.g. no account creation or login screen.
+    This is usually done by disabling user management or switching to proxy authentication.
 * HTTP resource paths cleanly separate public and protected resources such that [Portal path-based AC](routing_and_ac.md#access-control) can be used.

 ### Level 3: Specifically Adapted